Tailor Global Search to Your Experience Builder Site

 After adding all the objects you want to be searchable, keep the Global Search Results component open to adjust how the objects appear in search results.

 Search Results, Just the Way Your Customers Like Them

 You might’ve noticed that you can drag and drop objects in the Global Search Results component to change their order.
 That’s the order that objects appear on the search results page.
-So if your community is strong on a certain type of information, like Articles, consider putting that object at the top.
+So if your site is strong on a certain type of information, like Articles, consider putting that object at the top.

 You probably also noticed the two checkboxes:

 - Show the All results tab